nirali-vora/mini-python-chatbot/README.md

 Bot: I'm just a bunch of Python code, but I'm doing great!

 You: bye
 Bot: Goodbye!
-Have a nice day!
+Have a nice day